City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproofed dough and flat profileShorten bulk/final proof and use expansion cues over fixed sea-level timing
+Sourdough BoulesOverproofed dough and flat profileShorten bulk and final proof and use expansion cues over fixed lower-elevation timing

-Yeast Dinner RollsFast proof and weak oven springTighten proof endpoint and improve early oven set
+Yeast Dinner RollsFast proof and weak oven springTighten the proof endpoint and improve early oven set so the dough still has lift left in the oven

 Seasonal Taos Kitchen Notes